Trayshmhirk/crwn-clothing-app/README.md

 ## Features

 - **User Authentication**: Users can create accounts, sign in with Google, or use email and password for authentication.

+- **Firebase cloud firestore**: Setting the shop data from the app to firestore, and retrieving the data into our app redux state.

 - **Product Listings**: Display a variety of products with images, and prices.